-Using four waves of the European Social Survey (179,273 individuals from 29 countries), we analyze the association of reduction of income inequality (redistribution) with subjective well-being.
-Our results provide evidence that people in Europe are negatively affected by income inequality, whereas reduction of inequality has a positive effect on well-being.
-Since we simultaneously estimate the effects of income inequality and its reduction, our results indicate that not only the outcome (inequality), but also the procedure (redistribution) that leads to the outcome influences subjective well-being.
-We argue that living in a country where taxes and transfers reduce income inequality to a greater extent, the poor may feel more protected, and the rich may also feel more generous, which may result in an emotional benefit for them.
-It is also possible that well-being is associated not only with actual, but also with perceived inequality.
-The positive effect of redistribution seems to be stronger for less affluent members of the societies and left-wing oriented individuals.
-The estimations are different in Eastern and Western Europe: in post-communist countries people appear to be harder hit by inequality, whereas the impact of inequality reduction on well-being is higher in the East than in the West.
+Using four waves of the European Social Survey (179,273 individuals from 29 countries) the authors analyze the association of reduction of income inequality by governmental taxes and transfers (redistribution) with subjective well-being.
+Their results provide evidence that people in Europe are negatively affected by income inequality, whereas reduction of inequality has a positive effect on well-being.
+Since the authors simultaneously estimate the effects of income inequality and its reduction, their results might indicate that not only the outcome (inequality), but also the procedure (redistribution) that leads to the outcome influences subjective well-being.
+Their results also show that the positive effect of redistribution is stronger for less affluent members of the society and left-wing oriented individuals.
+While post-government inequality seems to have no significant effect in Western Europe, its impact is negative and highly significant in Eastern Europe.

-JEL: D63, I31
+JEL D63 I31

-Keywords: Subjective well-being; Satisfaction; Inequality; Redistribution; Inequality reduction
+Keywords Subjective well-being; satisfaction; inequality; redistribution; inequality reduction

-Authors:
+Authors

-Tamás Hajdu, Institute of Economics, Research Centre for Economic and Regional Studies of the Hungarian Academy of Sciences, Hungary, hajdu.tamas@krtk.mta.hu

-Gábor Hajdu, Institute for Sociology, Centre for Social Sciences of the Hungarian Academy of Sciences, Hungary; and MTA-ELTE Peripato Comparative Social Dynamics Research Group, Hungary, hajdu.gabor@tk.mta.hu
+Tamás Hajdu, Institute of Economics, Research Centre for Economic and Regional Studies of the Hungarian Academy of Sciences, Hungary, hajdu.tamas@krtk.mta.hu Gábor Hajdu, Institute for Sociology, Centre for Social Sciences of the Hungarian Academy of Sciences, Hungary; and HAS-ELTE Peripato Comparative Social Dynamics Research Group, Hungary, hajdu.gabor@tk.mta.hu